CopernicaMarketingSoftware/Documentation/Mailerq/5.6/mq_starttimer.md

-# Function MQ_TimerStart
+# Function MQ_startTimer

 This function starts a timer.
-When the given time runs out, the callback will be invoked, unless the timer is stopped first with [MQ_TimerStop](mq_timerstop).
+When the given time runs out, the callback will be invoked, unless the timer is stopped first with [MQ_stopTimer](mq_stoptimer).

 ```c
 /**